MyRaspberry/PICO_W_PID/README.md

 after website operation checked and coding work finished ( incl backup )</br> you can disconnect the USB cable from PC and use a USB charger to power the board</br>
 ( place anywhere inside your LANs WIFI area)

+- 10</br>
+hardware: PID needs a</br>
+- input for PV: connect a SENSOR on ADC0 </br>
+but you could also use 'linked' sensor boards..</br>
+- output from OUT: here use a LED to see the 'dimmed' control output</br>
+later can connect like a SERVO ... for real process control</br>

 _______________________________